A Comprehensive Analytical Model of the Dynamic Z-Pinch: VII. Fundamental Relation

-which is precisely the dominant term in Potter's Model (Eq.~(\ref{Eq:Potter})\!).
-For example, if $r_{p}(t) = r_{0}\sqrt{1-t^{2}/\tau_{0}^{2}}$ where $\tau_{0}$ is roughly the implosion time, then $r_{s}(t) = r_{0}\sqrt{1-\frac{\gamma+1}{2}\frac{t^{2}}{\tau_{0}^{2}}}$.
-These represent reasonable, compatible physical trajectories as shown in Figure~\ref{Fig:geometry}.
+For example, if $r_{s}(t) = r_{0}\sqrt{1-t^{2}/t_{c}^{2}}$ where $t_{c}$ is the incidence time, then $r_{p}(t) = r_{0}\sqrt{1-\frac{2}{\gamma+1}\frac{t^{2}}{t_{c}^{2}}}$.
+These represent reasonable, compatible physical trajectories as shown in Fig.~\ref{Fig:geometry}.
 Eq.~(\ref{Eq:geometry}) is quite useful for making quick estimates of the relative positions of the piston and shock, and can be viewed as the fundamental relationship between them.
-This idealization stands until modified by the changing current, non-constant density, axial field pressure, and growing thickness of the sheath, in the ways we have presented here. \\ Further corrections beyond those we have included, such as spatially non-uniform pressure profiles, a non-uniform initial axial field, or relaxation of the strong inward shock assumption together with consideration of an initial pressure profile, can be easily amended as necessary without altering our general framework.
-No matter the assumptions or regime, the trajectories of the piston and shock can still be obtained directly from integration of the MHD momentum equation over some limited domain, and the profiles in various regions can be subsequently derived by specifying a model for the pressure and an associated equation of state.
-Everything else, including the density, velocity, and axial field profiles as well as the implosion time and stagnation radius are then determined by conservation of mass, momentum, and energy.
+This idealization stands until modified by the changing current, nonconstant density, axial field pressure, and finite thickness of the sheath, in the ways we have presented here.\\ Further corrections beyond those we have included, such as spatially nonuniform pressure profiles, a nonuniform initial axial field, or relaxation of the strong inward shock assumption together with consideration of an initial pressure profile, can be easily amended as necessary without altering our general framework.
+No matter the assumptions or regime, the trajectories of the piston and shock can still be described via a set of coupled ODEs obtained directly from the ideal MHD momentum and adiabatic equations integrated over some limited domain.
+The velocity and pressure profiles in various regions can be subsequently derived from the RH jump conditions and the adiabatic law.
+Everything else, including the motions of the fluid elements, and the density and axial field profiles, as well as the implosion time and stagnation radius, are then fully determined by conservation of mass, momentum, energy, and magnetic flux.